mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 will do the job in almost all cases, the other wrappers where historically implemented first.
 They allow more detailed control.

-The rest you can read in micro_preprocessor.txt (which less then 100 lines long) and proved to be usefull and desired.
+The rest you can read in micro_preprocessor.txt (which less then 100 lines long).
+In their you find additional commands that proved to be usefull and desired.

 We use cpp as extension because the syntax highlightning will be the same as in C++ files.
 But we set the execution bit (aka chmod +x <source>.cpp).

 In test/ you find cpx scripts, start with dumm.cpp, cpx-empty.cpp and rnr_source2.cpp .
+In scripts/ you find several helper scripts and the customizable CPX_preproces_hash_compile.sh which is part of the cpx execution.